General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Introduction

-In this work, a general framework for on-the-fly adaptive ROM construction for fixed point methods will be presented.
-The main idea will be to monitor accurately how the approximation error is propagated throughout the iterative procedure and to refine the ROM when needed.
-To the knowledge of the authors, such an approach has not been used in the literature so far; a simple a posteriori proxy for the error is often used instead to quantify the precision of the ROM (e.g. the relative residual), which could lead to an inconsistent method.
-Moreover, since a lot of iterative processes can be reframed in the language of fixed point iterations (e.g. optimization, FSI, autonomous dynamical systems), the global methodology presented could be adaptable to a large variety of problems in applied mathematics.
-The general setting will allow for a fixed point process with dependences to an arbitrary number of linear equations at each iteration.
+As shown in the previous paragraph, on-the-fly ROMs have been used extensively in the literature.
+However, even if they are a very practical tool, a formal analysis of their behaviour has yet to be established.
+To the knowledge of the authors, such an approach at error estimation has not been used in the literature in this context; a simple a posteriori proxy for the error is often used instead \cite{Gogu_2015,Xiao_Lu_Breitkopf_Raghavan_Dutta_Zhang_2020,Xiao_Jun_Lu_Raghavan_Zhang_2022,Qian_2022,Kerfriden_Gosselet_Adhikari_Bordas_2011,Wen_Zahr_2023} to quantify the precision of the ROM (e.g.\ the relative residual), which does not take into account the error propagation through the iterative process and can lead to premature convergence if not treated properly.
+An example of this will be shown in~\Cref{section:ROMQM}.
+Moreover, since many iterative processes can be reframed in the language of fixed point iterations (e.g., optimization, FSI, autonomous dynamical systems), the global methodology presented could be adapted to a large variety of problems in applied mathematics.

 First, general theory about inexact fixed point iterations and reduced-order modelling will be presented (\Cref{section:preliminaries}).
 Then, the main algorithm and its theoretical guarantees will be given (\Cref{section:methodo}), when applied to the solution of an arbitrary number of coupled linear systems.
 Multiple convergence criteria will be given for such large coupled nonlinear systems.
 Finally, the algorithm will be applied to a problem in thermo-fluidics (\Cref{sec:application}), where coupled PDEs are solved in an alternate manner, which can be formulated as a fixed point scheme.